Establishing Earned Value (EV) Reporting in UniPhi

 Imported using UniPhi’s copy/paste from Excel feature

-UniPhi automatically applies rates to calculate the budgeted cost
+UniPhi automatically applies rates to calculate budgeted labour cost.

 4. Snapshot the Original and Approved Resource Plan